DataBassGit/AgentForge/docs/Agents/PredefinedAgents/ExecutionAgent.md

 task_result = execution_agent.run(summary=summary, context=context, feedback=feedback)
 ```

 These additional parameters match the variables used in the prompt templates.
-For more details on how to structure your agent's prompts, please refer to our [Prompts Documentation](../../Prompts/Prompts.md).
+For more details on how to structure your agent's prompts, please refer to our [Prompts Documentation](../../Prompts/Prompts.md) and this specific [Agent's Prompt.](../../../src/agentforge/utils/installer/agents/ExecutionAgent.json)

 Even without these additional parameters, the agent can still attempt to execute the current task: